Dash1704/CV/README.md

 LEEDS METROLPOLITAN UNIVERSITY (September 2011 to May 2014)

-- BA(Hons) Film and Moving Image Production
+- BA(Hons) Film and Moving Image Production:
 - 2:1
 - Other cool stuff

 #### Any other qualifications

+LANGLEY PARK SCHOOL FOR BOYS

+- A Levels: Drama(A), English Literature(B), Film Studies(B)

 That in some arguable way make you a better software developer or well-rounded person